apigee/apijam/Labs/Appendix/API Development - Routing Rules/README.md

 # Use case

 It's common for large companies to have multiple backend systems that provide duplicate functionality for certain sets of data.
 A common example is a company that, usually through mergers and acquisitions, has multiple customer, contract, or ordering systems.
-From an API perspective, it's desirable to mask the routing comlexity from the end API consumer to make it appear as though the organization has single unified API for a given business function or data type.
+From an API perspective, it's desirable to mask the routing complexity from the end API consumer to make it appear as though the organization has single unified API for a given business function or data type.
 Therefore, it's helpful to have a way to conditionally route a request to a paticular backend based on information in the request.

 # How can Apigee Edge help?